Th0dium/Chessfire-Shotgun-Chess---mod-no-ads-v1.20-/README.md

 - **jar** — for repacking the APK without compression (critical for Split APKs)
 - **uber-apk-signer** — for re-signing
 - **SAI** — for installation
+- **AI agent (Gemini/Claude)** — for the actual binary analysis, offset calculation, and ARM64 assembly.
+I directed the process; the AI did the heavy lifting.

 ---